God’s pruning is good. I experienced the blessings of God’s pruning when I allowed God to balance the areas of my life that had tilted.

 Hello, neighbors!
-This is my first post in almost 3 years!
+This is my first post in almost three years!
 What happened to me?
-The backstory is pretty humbling…
+The backstory of my spiritual pruning is pretty humbling…

-So I became very sick with adrenal fatigue.
-I didn’t see the spiritual reaping at the time, or maybe I just didn’t want to, but I completely blamed everything on natural circumstances which I listed in my last post.
+So I became very sick with adrenal fatigue and my doctor said my pancreas was struggling.
+I didn’t see the spiritual reaping at the time, or maybe I just didn’t want to, but I completely blamed everything on natural circumstances.
 Yes, our bodies can become taxed by a number of reasons, but after I finally let go of this blog I could see what God was showing me.

 I didn’t want to stop blogging, but He made it so clear to me that daily rest was to be a priority.
 I have told Him many times that I will give Him everything.
 As a result, I have seen God move mightily in my life when I have yielded to Him.
 I remember finding freedom when the Holy Spirit led me to cut up an idol years ago.